dglezg7/cbp_dynamic_stability/K47_Eccentricities/README.rst

     python K47_Eccentricities.py

-If you would like to have audio played on the K47_Eccentricities.py script, move any of the desired .wav files from the K47_Eccentrcities/audio/DesiredLanguage to the K47_Eccentricities directory.
+If you would like to have audio played on the K47_tEccentricities.py script, move any of the desired .wav files from the audio/DesiredLanguage to the K47_Eccentricities directory.
 In order for the audio to play, you must move the .wav files before playing the script.
+You are also free to create your own .wav files and input them into the K47_Eccentricities directory we well.
 You may also stop and play the K47_Eccentricities.py script at any time and continue to run the script again from the most recently incomplete simulation.

 When you have at least a few data points or when the previous script is finished, you may run in another terminal: